 - Open the search bar and type “Restore Point.”

 - Select “Create a Restore Point.”

 - Hit the “Next” button.

 - Choose a Restore Point from a date before the last update.

-- Wait for the process to complete, and the problem will be fixed.
+- Wait for the process to complete, and it fix the problem.

-These were all the fixes you can try to fix the device was not migrated due to partial or ambiguous match.
-We hope you go through each of these steps and fix the issue and get back to using your Windows PC properly.
+These were all the fixes you could try to fix the device was not migrated due to a partial or ambiguous match error.
+We hope you go through these steps, fix the issue, and get back to using your Windows PC properly.